 Lars G Petersson (b.
 1951) is a Swedish-born Londoner and activist with special interest in peace, mental health, the environment, social justice and animal/human rights.
 He is the author of a large number of articles and seven books (three titles in three languages): FANEFLUGT (Danish Resistance Museum Publishing, 2004), DESERTERS (Danish Resistance Museum Publishing, 2005), ABUSE UK (Chipmunkapublishing, 2010), MUSTERUNG (Chipmunkapublishing, 2010), MEDICAL RAPE (Chipmunkapublishing, 2010), HITLERS FAHNENFLÜCHTIGE (Chipmunkapublishing, 2012) and HITLER’ DESERTERS When Law Merged with Terror (Fonthill Media, 2013).

-Trained as a nurse – specialising in mental health, social issues and addiction – Lars G Petersson has persistently used his insider knowledge to disclose matters otherwise hidden from public scrutiny (the latest of those this year’s uncovering of abuse within the English and Scottish nursing home service).
+Trained as a nurse – specialising in mental health, social issues and addiction – Lars G Petersson has persistently used his insider knowledge to disclose matters otherwise hidden from public scrutiny.
 In a number of cases this has led to serious public debate and major improvements for vulnerable people.
 In one case criticism of serious maltreatment of (non criminal) Iran/Iraq war deserters in a Copenhagen prison (Amnesty International Report 1991) led to significant improvements in the treatment of refugees in Denmark.
 In another, Petersson’s disclosures from a psychiatric unit under the Danish Ministry of Defence led to major reforms in military ‘training methods’ of recruits.

 For a number of years Lars G Petersson was co-ordinator of the Danish section of Amnesty International’s work against the death penalty.
 He is now secretary of WFPSC, a London branch of the Palestine Solidarity Campaign.

 An insider’s understanding of the military he achieved as a conscripted soldier (trained as a lowest possible grade fighter plane mechanic) in the Swedish air forces at the time of the cold war.
 Finally, he has gathered extensive knowledge of German politics and society ever since the early seventies when he worked as a massage therapist in the state of Hesse.

 Early role model for me was the Swedish journalist Rune Moberg, a strong campaigner for prison reforms and rehabilitation instead of vengeance.
 As a young boy I read his weekly editorials in SE: Wikipedia (Swedish)